Syllabus: R as a Research Tool (BIOL 6325)

 I do not tolerate any plagiarism.
 You must write your own code.
 If you use code (even just for ideas) from any other resource such as a classmate, a friend, or the internet, you must carefully cite that in your code comments.
 I will teach you how to use the internet to help you find solutions, but do not blindly google or skim StackOverflow!
 You are meant to complete the assignments using what you have learned up to that point in the course and the course progression is designed with that in mind.
 Plagiarism will result in a written report submitted to the Office of Student Conduct and to the chair of Biological Sciences.

 So called “AI” tools based on large language models (LLMs) such as ChatGPT are increasingly popular for quick code generation.
 These are generators of plausible sounding text (or plausible looking code) with no necessary relationship to truth.
 In other words, large language models are “bullshit generators”.
-I have tested such tools and they will lead you astray and produce buggy code.
-Use of any such gnerative AI in this course is prohibited.
-Submission of AI-generated content (i.e., information, text, or images) as your own work is a violation of academic integrity and may result in referral to the Office of Student Conduct.
+I have tested such tools and many will lead you astray and produce buggy code.
+Some of the newer tools are better and are able to produce reasonably-working code for some tasks.
+However, these tools require oversight and checking and such oversight requires skills developed through writing your own code!

 Attendance Policy